|

 During a group sauna session, there was a moment of tension regarding the temperature setting.
 It became a lesson in diplomacy and compromise as we worked together to find a setting that suited everyone, highlighting the communal spirit of sauna culture.

 Think of sauna time as shared time; we’re all in this together!
-That means being thoughtful about how our actions make others feel.
-So, take a quick poll before reaching for that dial.
+Take a quick poll before reaching for that dial.

 10. No Strong Fragrances